 Later this year, when phase two of the contact tracing software comes about, the exposure notifications will be able to work without a third-party health authority app.
 But nonetheless, you can rest assured about your privacy and control over this interesting new feature.

-What are your thoughts about COVID-19 contact tracing on iPhone?
+What are your thoughts about COVID-19 contact tracing on the iPhone?
 Let us know in the comments below.

 You would like to read these posts as well: